Beginner's Guide to Katahdin

 While there are many excellent places to explore in the park, this post focuses on reaching the summit of Katahdin, and also prepares you for crossing the Knife’s Edge.
 You can learn more about other parts of BSP by clicking on the Search bar and searching for Baxter State Park. disclaimer – please note that we are NOT Maine Guides and we are just sharing our experiences to help others in their quest.

-- Traverse – alternatively, you can do a traverse of the mountain, if you have the vehicles.
+Alternatively, you can do a traverse of the mountain, if you have the vehicles and the time.
 You can read about DD’s traverse here for additional tips on that!
+Side note: This is not for beginners.

 - BSP has a rolling reservation system for camping, so you’ll want to consult this once you decide on your trails and dates.
 To get your preferred sites, you can make your reservations online or by mail.
 You can mail in your reservations so that they get there before the others!
 Insider tip 🙂